szakla/corejava_ftib/README.md

 # corejava_ftib
-Practice project for everythin from the "Core Java for the Impatient - Cay S. Hortmann" book
+Practice project for everything from the "Core Java for the Impatient - Cay S. Hortmann" book